squidicuzz/StakeCubeCoin/doc/init.md

 ### OpenRC

-Rename dashd.openrc to sccd and drop it in /etc/init.d.
+Rename sccd.openrc to sccd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
 Test it with `/etc/init.d/sccd start` and configure it to run on startup with `rc-update add sccd`